Evaluation-Aware Reinforcement Learning: Introduction

+Existing policy evaluation methods fall into two broad classes: on-policy and off-policy~\citep{ThomasTheocharousGhavamzadeh2015HCOPE}.
+On-policy estimation requires direct interaction with the environment, which can be prohibitively costly.
+Off-policy evaluation (OPE) methods sidestep this cost by leveraging data collected under policies that can be different from the evaluation policy.
+However, OPE methods face their own challenges: importance-sampling estimators~\citep{PrecupSuttonDasgupta2001OffPolicyTD} typically suffer from high variance as the task horizon grows~\citep{Liu2018CurseOfHorizon}, while direct methods~\citep{fonteneau2013batch} often incur high bias when the off-policy data provides insufficient coverage of the states and actions visited by the evaluation policy.
+In practice, limited data, poor coverage, and inaccurate environment models frequently lead to poor evaluation.

+To address these challenges, we propose to incorporate evaluation accuracy as a training-time objective.
+Rather than treating evaluation as a post-hoc step applied after a policy has been learned, we instead learn policies that not only maximize performance, but also enable accurate evaluation under a given evaluation scheme.
+We call this approach \textit{Evaluation-Aware Reinforcement Learning} (EvA-RL).
+The central premise is that by optimizing for \textit{evaluability}---the property of incurring low evaluation error under a specified estimator---during training, the expected gap between a policy's true and estimated performance is explicitly minimized, rather than left to chance.

+We first formalize the general EvA-RL objective, which balances performance maximization with evaluation error minimization under a given evaluation scheme.
+To enable tractable train-time evaluation, we instantiate EvA-RL with an evaluation scheme that estimates a policy's state-values conditioned on its behavior in a small set of scenarios.
+This is akin to a driver's test that gauges general driving ability from performance on a small set of scenarios.
+We formally refer to the environment where such an assessment takes place as an `assessment environment', designed to elicit value-informative behavior efficiently.
+We employ a parameterized value evaluator to predict the state-values of a policy conditioned on its assessment behavior.

-A theoretical analysis of this framework reveals a tradeoff between maximizing policy performance and minimizing evaluation error when using a fixed value prediction scheme.
-We mitigate this tradeoff by co-learning a transformer-based~\citep{vaswani2017attention} state-value predictor alongside the policy.
-This shifts part of the burden of evaluation error minimization onto the predictor itself, easing the constraints on policy learning.
-Our empirical studies across diverse discrete and continuous control domains demonstrate that EvA-RL consistently reduces evaluation error while maintaining competitive returns.
+Our theoretical analysis reveals that, when the evaluation scheme is held fixed, a fundamental tradeoff can emerge between policy performance and evaluation accuracy---enforcing tighter evaluation accuracy leads to a final return that is at best equal to, and in general lower than, that of a policy trained with a more permissive evaluation-error tolerance.
+We then show that this tradeoff can be mitigated by co-learning the value evaluator alongside the policy, partially shifting the burden of evaluation error minimization onto the evaluator and easing the constraints on policy optimization.
+Experiments across diverse discrete and continuous control domains demonstrate that EvA-RL consistently reduces evaluation error while maintaining competitive returns.

-Taken together, this work opens a new line of research that elevates evaluation to a first-class principle in reinforcement learning, enabling the development of policies that are both performant and supportive of efficient, accurate evaluation.
+Taken together, this work opens a new line of RL research that treats evaluation accuracy as a first-class objective alongside performance maximization, enabling the development of policies that are both performant and efficiently evaluable.